 Something had to be done.
 So a team within Brand Expedia set out to combine an ambitious vision with an agile approach to completely transform the way they build and deliver customer experiences.

-Adopting a common data graph while moving away from heavy clients with tight bindings to REST APIs has been transformational.
+Adopting a common graph while moving away from heavy clients with tight bindings to REST APIs has been transformational.
 Features ship faster and it takes far less effort to deliver great customer experiences across each of their client platforms.

 Over the past decade, Brand Expedia group built a broad set of traditional REST services for its native and web clients.
 In this model, each client front-end was connected directly to a large number of underlying services.